nais/azurerator/README.md

 [on-behalf-of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow)
 to obtain access tokens intended for the application.

-These are registered according to the list of applications defined in the `AzureAdApplication` resource, with the following caveats:
+These are registered according to the list of applications defined in `[]Spec.PreAuthorizedApplication` in the `AzureAdApplication` resource, with the following caveats:

+- `Spec.PreAuthorizedApplication.Name` must follow the format `<ClusterName>:<Namespace>:<Metadata.Name>` in order to correctly reference the intended application
 - The operator will attempt to register these in a "best effort" manner.
 - Any legitimate errors will be retried, however applications that do not exist will be skipped and not registered as a pre-authorized application.
 - It is thus the user's responsibility to ensure that applications defined in the list of pre-authorized applications list are (eventually) consistent.